Parkland students star in 'Game for Our Lives'

 "Game for Our Lives" is a new video game in which players choose to play as Emma Gonzalez, David Hogg or Delaney Tarr, three student activists and survivors of the shooting at Marjory Stoneman Douglas High School that took 17 lives on February 14.

 In the game, players first jump over counter-protesters on their way to the governor's office.
-Once there, they engage in a boss battle with a legislator who says that teachers should be armed with guns.
-The legislator throws "Fake News" at the student, while the student throws claims of "BS" back at the legislator.
-There are two more similar levels after that.
+Once there, they engage in a boss battle with a governor who says that teachers should be armed with guns.
+The governor throws "Fake News" at the student, while the student throws claims of "BS" back at the governor There are two more similar levels after that.

 Upon winning, players receive the message, "Congratulations!!!
 You changed the gun laws!
 Join MarchForOurLives.com to make a real change."